fidenz-chim/fundsplitter_web3jsraw/README.md

   git clone https://github.com/fidenz-chim/fundsplitter_web3jsraw.git
   npm install
   ```
-+ Create and account in infura.io
++ Create an account in infura.io
   + Obtain the token ans assign that to INFURAIO_TOKEN in _fund_splitter_dapp.js_

 + Bundle all Javascript so you could run this app locally from browser (withot a web server)